MrHraza/Cook-it/README.md

 **Contact page**
 - Features a contact form.

+**User accounts**
+- Sign up, login and leave your recipes/comments.

 **Community page**
 - Features a working comments section, where comments can be edited or deleted.